mostypc123/reskin/README.md

     ```

 Optionally, install the app system-wide by running `sudo cp reskin /usr/bin/reskin`.
+The latest development binary are also available in the nightly release.

 ### Manual installation
 > **⚠️** Before compiling from source, please make sure your computer has `cargo` and `npm` installed.